solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 ## New Terminology

 * "multi stake": a stake account with multiple `Delegation` instances
-* "small stake": a stake whose delegation is a small lamport amount
+* "small stake": a stake whose delegation is less than current minimum stake delegation amount

 ## Motivation